PsychoRover/ResuMe/README.md

 # ResuMe

 As an AI-powered candidate screening tool, our aim is to reduce the time it takes for HR to screen candidates.
-Our machine learning algorithms can quickly analyze resumes and job applications, identifying the best candidates for a given job based on specific criteria such as skills
+Our machine learning algorithms can quickly analyze resumes and job applications, identifying the best candidates for a given job based on specific criteria such as skills.

 ## Prerequisites